olir/Frankenstein/README.md

 The pipeline allows input as video file, camera, network stream or pictures stored as left/right 3D slides (e.g. from nikon camera).

-So Frankenstein VR can e.g. be used to convert anaglyph or side-by-side 3D videos for VR display.
-The output video can be perfectly viewed in 3D with VR Hardware and a video players like [LittlStar](http://littlstar.info).
+So Frankenstein VR can e.g. be used to convert anaglyph or side-by-side 3D videos for VR display, and the output video can be perfectly viewed in 3D with VR Hardware and a video players like [LittlStar](http://littlstar.info).
 VR videos appear like displayed on a virtual 160-inch curved 3D display in front of you.

+3D is optional.Hence, Frankenstein VR can be used solely for classic video processing.
+It focuses on filters, that are not part of common tools.

 ## Screenshots
 <img src="doc/config.png" width="45%"> <img src="doc/processing.png" width="45%" />